• Home

 A purple Paloma cocktail made with spiked seltzer and butterfly pea flower.

 Can you believe that gorgeous color comes from one single plant?
-Butterfly pea flower works magic and we love using it in our recipes!
-In addition to this cocktail, we‘ve made natural blue ice cubes with it.You can buy butterfly pea flower here!
+Butterfly pea flower works magic, and we love using it in our recipes!
+In addition to this cocktail, we‘ve made natural blue ice cubes with it.You can buy butterfly pea flowers here!

 We’re calling this cocktail Paloma by The Sea.
 It’s a perfect cocktail for a summer party or even a Halloween bash!